 Experienced Hamilton Workers’ Compensation Lawyers Fight for Clients’ Rights in Mercer County and Throughout New Jersey

 Every workers’ compensation case involves different facts that can determine whether or not there may be a viable cause of action.
-If you have suffered a job-related injury or illness and live in Mercer County, Burlington County, Somerset County, Middlesex County, or anywhere else in New Jersey, the Hamilton Workers’ Compensation Lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC are skilled and experienced in these types of cases and ready to help.
+If you have suffered a job-related injury or illness and live in Mercer County, Burlington County, Somerset County, Middlesex County, or anywhere else in New Jersey, a Hamilton Workers’ Compensation Lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC is skilled and experienced in these types of cases and ready to help.

 In New Jersey, workers’ compensation is a “no-fault” insurance program that provides the following benefits to employees who suffer job-related injuries or illnesses:

 - Medical benefits